 "We’re giving a really important example to the world because we’re doing the opposite to giving in to a history that seems so impossible and so futile or giving in to fear or ideas of isolation.
 I think there is a big symbolism that is beyond the graduation of these students, as great as it is.
 At this moment of history that we’re all suffering, I think that it is really a beautiful, beautiful symbolic act that we’re doing.
 We’re standing strong and standing proud […] and I think that we see an upward wave for everybody and we want to help everybody to get there."

-To the team at Artists for Peace and Justice, we send our most sincere thanks for all of your hard work, dedication and deep friendship.
-We look forward to many graduations to come and we are honored to count you as partners.
+To the team of Artists for Peace and Justice, we send our sincerest thanks for all of your hard work, dedication and deep friendship.
+We look forward to many graduations to come and we are honored to consider you as our partners.

-To our supporters and friends around the world, we hope you can join us next year!
+To our supporters and friends from around the world, we hope you can join us next year!